 So, what’s next?

 After reading that article, and sharing my thoughts with Derek, we both decided to start making some changes.
 For starters, when we return home from the workday, we’ve started dropping our phones off at the door with our keys.
-This has been the perfect fix for preventing the phone to be the first thing we grab for in the morning, or the last thing we check at night.
+This has been the perfect fix for preventing the phone to be the first thing we grab for in the morning, as well as the last thing we check at night.

-If you find yourself mindlessly scrolling getting lost in the rabbit hole of the internet, or spending too much precious time comparing yourself to others’ highlighted reels, I’d highly recommend this type of cleanse.
+If you find yourself mindlessly scrolling getting lost in the rabbit hole of the internet, or spending too much time comparing yourself to others’ highlighted reels, I’d highly recommend this type of cleanse.

 What about granola?

 Oh, but if you’re scratching your head wondering what all this social-media talk has to do with granola, the answer is simple.